micro/micro/README.md

 **CLI** - A straight forward command line interface to interact with your micro services.
 It also allows you to leverage the Sidecar as a proxy where you may not want to directly connect to the service registry.

+**Bot** A Hubot style bot that sits inside your microservices platform and can be interacted with via Slack, HipChat, XMPP, etc.
+It provides the features of the CLI via messaging.
+Additional commands can be added to automate common ops tasks.

 ## Getting Started

 ### Writing a service